5.2 – Road Transportation

 3. Infrastructures and Investments

-Road infrastructures are moderately expensive to provide, but there is a wide divergence of costs, from a gravel road to a multi-lane urban expressway.
-Because vehicles can climb moderate slopes, physical obstacles are less important than for some other land modes, namely rail, and barges.
-Most roads are provided as a public good by governments, while the vast majority of vehicles are privately owned.
-Capital costs, therefore, are generally assumed by the society and do not fall as heavily on one source, as is the case for other modes.
-Unlike many transport infrastructures where the user pays for the network through pricing mechanisms, 95% of road infrastructure financing is covered by the public sector, leaving the reminder covered by tolls.
+Road infrastructures are moderately expensive to provide, but there is a wide divergence of costs, from a gravel road to a multi-lane urban elevated expressway.
+Because road vehicles can climb moderate slopes, physical obstacles are less important than other land modes.
+Most roads are provided as a public good by governments, while most vehicles are privately owned.
+Capital costs, therefore, are generally assumed by society and do not fall as heavily on one source, as is the case for other modes.
+Unlike many transport infrastructures where the user pays for the network through pricing mechanisms, the public sector covers 95% of road infrastructure financing, leaving the remainder covered by tolls.
 Road transportation thus has a unique characteristic where several costs are externalized, which is an indirect form of mobility subsidy.

 The public offering of free road infrastructure conveys several advantages to the private sector but can also lead to externalities.
-The main advantage is clear; road users commonly do not bear the full operating costs implying that road transportation tends to be below the real market price.
-For road freight transportation, this can be seen as a subsidy as road maintenance is not part of the operating costs but is indirectly present with taxes and tolls.
+The main advantage is clear; road users commonly do not bear the full operating costs, implying that road transportation tends to be below the real market price.
+This can be seen as a subsidy for road freight transportation, as road maintenance is not part of the operating costs but is indirectly present with taxes and tolls.
 As long as there is spare road capacity, this situation works for the benefit of the users.
-However, when congestion starts to arise, users have limited influence on the construction of new and improved infrastructure to mitigate the problem since they do not own the infrastructure and are using it for free.
+However, when congestion arises, users have limited influence on constructing new and improved infrastructure to mitigate the problem since they do not own the infrastructure and are using it free of charge.

 Lobbying public entities to receive public road infrastructure investments can be a very long process, subject to constant delays and changes.
 Road users thus become trapped in a situation they can do little to change since it is provided free of charge.
 This can be labeled as the “free roads curse“.
 An entity owning and operating its own network, such as a rail company in North America, has the advantage of directly implementing improvements with its capital if congestion arises on a segment of its network.
 It is thus better placed to cope with congestion and respond with strategic investments less subject to political capture.

-Governments can expropriate the necessary land for road construction since a private enterprise may have difficulties expropriating without government support.
-Another important aspect of roads is their economies of scale and their indivisibility, underlining that the construction and maintenance of roads are cheaper when the system is extensive, but to a limit.
+Governments can expropriate the necessary land for road rights of way since a private enterprise may have difficulties expropriating without government support.
+Another important aspect of roads is their economies of scale and their indivisibility, underlining that the construction and maintenance of roads are cheaper when the system is extensive but to a limit.
 Paradoxically, all road transport modes have limited abilities to achieve scale economies.
-This is due to the size constraints imposed by governments and by, the technical and economic limits of the power sources, and what infrastructures can bear weight-wise.
+This is due to the size constraints imposed by governments, the technical and economic limits of the power sources, and what infrastructures can bear weight-wise.
 In most jurisdictions, trucks and buses have specific weight and length restrictions.
-Thus, there are system-wide benefits to expand road netwoks but vehicle-wise limits.
-In addition, there are severe limits on the traction capacities of road vehicles because of the considerable increases in energy consumption that accompany increases in the weight of the transported unit.
+Thus, there are system-wide benefits to expanding road networks but vehicle-wise limits.
+In addition, there are severe limits on the traction capacities of road vehicles because of the considerable increases in energy consumption accompanying increases in the weight of the transported unit.
 For these reasons, the carrying capacities of individual road vehicles are limited.
 Even if roads are costly infrastructures to build and maintain, they are also sources of revenue:

-• Costs.
+- Costs.
 They include the costs to secure rights of way, including expropriation costs, which can be prone to delays.
-Development costs (planning), construction costs, maintenance, and administration costs are significant.
-The construction costs of a simple two-lane road can cost 2 to 3 million dollars per kilometer in a low-density area, a cost that can easily double for higher-density areas.
+Development costs (planning), construction, maintenance, and administration costs are significant.
+The construction costs of a simple two-lane road can reach 2 to 3 million dollars per kilometer in a low-density area, which can easily double for higher-density areas.
 There are opportunity costs to road construction in the form of losses in land taxes and external costs related to accidents and pollution.

-• Revenue.
-Road transportation is associated with multiple sources of public revenue, and they include registration, gas taxes, sales taxes for the purchases of vehicles, tolls, parking, and insurance fees.
+- Revenue.
+Road transportation is associated with multiple sources of public revenue, including registration, gas taxes, sales taxes for the purchases of vehicles, tolls, parking, and insurance fees.
 Indirectly, road transportation creates demand for the manufacturing of vehicles, repair and maintenance services, and energy provision and distribution.
-Another form of indirect income concerns traffic violations (e.g. speeding) that are using the rationale of public safety to hide revenue generation practices by local governments.
+Another form of indirect income concerns traffic violations (e.g. speeding) that use the rationale of public safety to hide revenue-generation practices by local governments.

 In many cases, governments have been challenged as custodians of road infrastructure.
-It is tempting to delay road maintenance or improvements because of the high costs involved.
-Budgetary problems are also inciting increasing taxes and tolls, selling assets, and reducing expenses.
-Consequently, a growing number of roads have been privatized, and companies specializing in road management have emerged across the world, from intermediate to advanced economies.
+Delaying road maintenance or improvements is tempting because of the high costs involved.
+Budgetary constraints are also inciting increasing taxes and tolls, selling assets, and reducing expenses.
+Consequently, a growing number of roads have been privatized, and companies specializing in road management have emerged across the world.
 For existing roads, privatization is only possible on specific trunks that have important and stable traffic.
 For new roads, levying tolls is a strategy to recover investments and attract private investors.
-Private enterprises usually have vested interests to see that the road segments they manage are maintained and improved since the quality of the road will be directly linked to revenue generation.
+Private enterprises usually have a vested interest in seeing that the road segments they manage are maintained and improved since the quality of the road will be directly linked to revenue generation.
 Most toll roads are highways linking large cities or bridges and tunnels where there is a convergence of traffic.
-Irrespective of privatization attempts, most roads are not economically profitable but must be socially present as they are essential to service populations.
-It can thus be expected that roads will remain dominantly publicly funded in the future and a recurring construction and maintenance challenge.
+Despite privatization attempts, most roads are not economically profitable but must be socially present as they are essential to service populations.
+It can thus be expected that roads will remain dominantly publicly funded in the future and will be a recurring construction and maintenance challenge.

 Related Topics